jonathanharrell/cjarellano-v2/content/projects/abrams-buttigieg-and-more.md

 ---
 Candidates running at every level need messaging that sticks.

-Over the past decade, I've worked with premier media agencies such as [Hardpin Media](https://www.hardpinmedia.com) and [AKPD](https://akpdmedia.com) to create compelling broadcast and digital ads for political candidates.
-See the video that kicked off [Becca Balint](https://vimeo.com/802797644/7014fb7255)'s winning congressional campaign on this page's featured panel.
+Over the past decade, I've worked with premier media agencies [Hardpin Media](https://www.hardpinmedia.com) and [AKPD](https://akpdmedia.com) to create compelling broadcast and digital ads for heavy hitters such as Pete Buttigieg, Stacy Abrams, and Becca Balint.

-See also my work with [Joe Biden's presidential campaign](https://www.cjarellano.com/project/biden-for-president).
+I edited the video that kicked off Balint's winning congressional campaign, which you can view **[here](https://vimeo.com/802797644/7014fb7255)**.

-And click [here](https://vimeo.com/802836262/0d63e09afe) for more highlights, including spots for Stacy Abrams and Pete Buttigieg.
+See also my work with **[Joe Biden's presidential campaign](https://www.cjarellano.com/project/biden-for-president)**.